 Advantages of Partnership over LLC

-In order to maintain the liability protection offered by an LLC, the owners must maintain their own records and separate their personal affairs from the LLC.
+To maintain the liability protection offered by an LLC, the owners must maintain their records and separate their personal affairs from the LLC.
 That means the money for the LLC cannot be interspersed with any personal funds.

 Advantages of Partnership over Corporation